NotePlan/plugins/jgclark.Dashboard/README.md

 - Show section for Week?
 Allows this to be always turned on/off.
 - Show section for Overdue tasks?: If true then an 'Overdue' section is added, and the following 2 settings will be used.\nNote: if set, then for performance reasons, this section will not be shown when a refresh is triggered automatically by a change in today's note.
 (Default: false)
 - Max number of Overdue tasks to show?: The Dashboard isn't designed to show very large numbers of tasks.
 This gives the maximum number of Overdue items to show.
 (Default: 30)
 - Sort order for Overdue tasks: The order to show the Overdue tasks: 'priority' shows the higher priority (from `>>`, `!!!`, `!!` and `!` markers), 'earliest' by earliest modified date of the note, or 'most recent' changed note.
-(Default: 'priority")
+(Default: 'priority')
 - #tag/@mention to show: (if set) will show all open tasks/checklists that include this #tag or @mention.
 It ignores tasks that are scheduled to the future.
 This is one way of showing all `#next` actions, for example.

 ## Known Issue
-There are some layout problems when it was showing multiple columns.
-I've tried the simple things; I now need to try a much bigger re-write of the layout engine :-(
+Items can appear in the Overdue section as well as the other sections.
+This is correct, but I'm looking for a way to suppress the duplicate in the Overdue section.

 ## Support
 If you find an issue with this plugin, or would like to suggest new features for it, please raise a [Bug or Feature 'Issue'](https://github.com/NotePlan/plugins/issues).

-I've spent at least 2.5 working weeks on this particular plugin, so if you would like to support my late-night work extending NotePlan through writing these plugins, you can through:
+I'm not part of the NotePlan team, but I've spent at least 3 working weeks on this particular plugin, so if you would like to support my late-night work extending NotePlan through writing these plugins, you can through:

 [<img width="200px" alt="Buy Me A Coffee" src="https://www.buymeacoffee.com/assets/img/guidelines/download-assets-sm-2.svg">](https://www.buymeacoffee.com/revjgc)